 Driving licence checks

-Just so you know, you don’t have to complete the mandate, but this will mean that you can’t drive for Co-op business or receive an Essential User vehicle.
+Just so you know, you don’t have to complete a licence check, but this will mean that you can’t drive on Co-op business or receive a Co-op vehicle.

 You must tell us immediately if anything changes in your licence details, such as penalty points or health conditions that may affect your ability to drive – there’s more information below on health and medical conditions.
-You should contact firstname.lastname@example.org to let us know of any changes.
-You may need to do an online risk assessment process or On-Road training, depending on the changes made.
-If you don’t let us know, then we’ll investigate this in line with the Disciplinary Policy for Insurance colleagues.
+You should contact email@example.com.
+You may need to do an online risk assessment process or On Road training, depending on what changes there’s been.
+If you don’t let us know, then we’ll investigate this in line with the Disciplinary Procedure/Misconduct Policy for Insurance colleagues.

 Health and medical conditions